How good is the evidence that life evolved naturally, without a Creator?

 Darwin wrote these words in the early days of paleontology, when only a few fossils had been classified.
 He was confident that further discoveries would validate his ideas.
 But they have not.
 Today, about 200 million fossils have been found and classified into about a quarter of a million species.
 But in this vast horde, there are still no adequate fossils that can be considered beyond all doubt transitional forms, and only a few that are candidates for intermediate forms.

-“The extreme rarity of transitional forms in the fossil record persists as the trade secret of paleontology,” writes Harvard paleontologist Stephen Jay Gould in the May 1977 issue of Natural History (page 14).
+“The extreme rarity of transitional forms in the fossil record persists as the trade secret of paleontology,” writes Harvard paleontologist Stephen Jay Gould in the May 1977 issue of Natural History on page 14.

 A scientific theory must be based on an objective analysis of the facts.
 But so far, the evidence fails to confirm evolution.
 It points to a different explanation.
 Rather than show that life gradually develops from simple to complex, the fossil record seems to indicate that life-forms appear abruptly, then they exist with only minor variations for millions of years, and sometimes abruptly become extinct.